codecuddy/Projects_2018/README.md

 # Projects_2018

-I want to have on main project that I am working on everyday... this is currently iOS 11.
+This site is a way for me to essentially keep a log of my daily activities centered around programming.

-However, I also wanted to have ways to track my progress, learning, and mini coding challenges/goals, in order to stay sharp on previously learned material.
+I wanted to have ways to track my progress, learning, and mini coding challenges/goals, in order to stay sharp on previously learned material, while learning new languages and frameworks.

-Right now the site is just HTML, but small projects through out the year will transform the site.
+I will also use this site to track books and articles I'm reading, or have read.
+As well as giving me a place to keep all of my ideas for apps, document job applications, and resources to further my learning.

-# Survey Qustions
+# Survey Qustions for Back to School App

+What kind of update(s) would you like most?
+-notes/homework
+-upcoming tests/quizzes
+-ways you can help at home
+-preparing for college
+-none
+-other

 How often would you like updates?

-What kind of update(s) would you like most?
+-daily
+-weekly
+-monthly
+-quarterly
+-none